 In this non-examined assessment unit (NEA), focus is on the development of 2 practical skills.
 You are required to select just one pathway.
 The tasks assesses your knowledge, understanding and skills in relation to identifying, interpreting and calculating information; writing success criteria; carrying out a range of techniques appropriate to the pathway and evaluating tasks.

-Unit 3: Exploring the Built Environment.
+Unit 3: Planning Construction Projects.